What is Da Cheng Qi Tang?

 - Zhi Shi (Aurantium) to move Qi and relieve pain

-This herbal blend is derived from the ancient Chinese herbal formula Da Chen Qi Tang from Shang Han Za Bing Lun, which was written in 220 by Zhang Zhong-Jing.
+Da Cheng Qi Tang comes from the ancient Chinese herbal formula Da Chen Qi Tang, from the Shang Han Za Bing Lun, by Zhang Zhong-Jing (220 AD).

 Our clients have seen wonderful improvements in the health conditions of their pets using herbal blends to take care of a variety of health issues.
 Please contact our clinic at any time if you have questions about herbal remedies!

 Do You Give Your Pet Digestive Enzymes and Probiotics?

 If your dog or cat suffers any type of digestive disturbance, good digestive enzymes and probiotics are a must!